Germans march against far right and neo-Nazis | DW | 15.02.2020

 Parallel demo in Dresden

-A second demonstration against the far-right is also set to go-ahead on Saturday in Dresden.
-Dana Regev, DW's correspondent reported that around 800 people are expected to attend.
+A far-right march and counter-demonstration will also go-ahead on Saturday in Dresden.
+Dana Regev, DW's correspondent reported that around 1000 neo-Nazis are expected with larger numbers expected for the counter-demonstration.

 The march follows the commemoration of the victims on the 75th anniversary of the bombing of Dresden.
 During the demonstrations around 5,000 neo-Nazis rallied as they attempted to co-opt the memorial.